bharath8121/MimicClusterComputing/README.md

-# MimicClusterComputing
+# MimicMapReduce
-Small project to mimic cluster computing with single node using threads.
+Small project to mimic mapreduce on your PC using threads.